abhinav-official/telegram-forwarder/PRIVATE_CHANNEL_GUIDE.md

 2. Ask the channel admin to add you
 3. Or use the invite link to join

+### "Phone number required"

+**Solution:**

+1. This is normal for first-time setup
+2. Enter your phone number when prompted
+3. Enter the verification code sent to Telegram

 ## 🎉 Success!

 Once set up correctly:

 - Messages from the private channel will automatically appear in your DM
-- The bot runs continuously and forwards messages in real-time
+- The forwarder runs continuously and forwards messages in real-time
 - You can customize which messages get forwarded using the filtering options
+- **Uses your personal account** - no bot required!

 ## 🔄 Switching Between Public and Private Channels